exakat/exakat-docs/Reference/Rules/Complete/SolveTraitConstants.rst

 +++++++++++++++++++++

   Adds a link between `static <https://www.php.net/manual/en/language.oop5.static.php>`_ constant usage and a class constant set in a trait.
+Constants in traits are added in PHP 8.2.

 .. code-block:: php